idia640/presentations/week08/PITCHME.md

 Note:

-participants - visual & aural range. ratified or not (by-standers).
+Imagine from this diagram, that participants are in visual & aural range.
+They are also "bonified participants" (ratified) or not (e.g., by-standers).

 "Side participants and overhearers help shape how speakers and addressees act toward each other.
 They also represent different ways of listening and understanding" (Clark)

+Situations and activities are social.
+We use signals to convey shifts.

-social situation - encounter (words signal phases).
-WH scene between Nixon and Thomas was an "embedded part of a ritualized political procedure, the ceremonial signing of a bill".
-Each has a role within the frame - each potentially has multiple social roles during the course of an interaction.
+In the White House scene between Nixon and Thomas, there was an "embedded part of a ritualized political procedure, the ceremonial signing of a bill".
+Each participant had a role within the frame - each potentially has multiple social roles during the course of an interaction.

 Evidence of structural significance of the social situation:

-  - response cries
+  - response cries (e.g., "ouch!")
   - collusion / byplay (between subset of participants)/ crossplay (participants and bystanders)
   - changed language in deference to bystanders

-Different sorts of talk (production formats): political addresses, monologues (videoblog), panel discussions
+Moving beyond conversational interaction, there are different sorts of talk (in different production formats): for example, political addresses, monologues (videoblog), panel discussions.

 *Audiences are imagined recipients.*